My journey as a writer

 My publisher is indeed the wonderful Alison Jones, whose imprint Practical Inspiration Publishing is the new kid on the block in publishing, and is making serious waves.
 Alison and I have got to know each other very well over the last year, and she seems to have great faith in the book.
 So reassuring!
 Working with her rather than a more established publisher will give me more visibility and I hope flexibility to try out new approaches, and I know what a great coach and business person she is.
 I feel lucky to have found her.

-I’ve started gathering a small army of well wishers to help me launch in July.
+I’ve started gathering a small army of well wishers to help me launch on July 10th.
 I’m asking them to subscribe (on my Look Inside page), so I can easily update them on progress, send them chapters to review, and have them ready to buy the book and review it in a small military operation, so that we can zoom straight to the top of Amazon and get Best Seller status within days.
 That’s the plan, at least.
-So far 200 have signed up, which is greatly reassuring.
+So far 300 plus have signed up, which is greatly reassuring.
 If you’d like to help out too, here’s the link to the page.